 Most people are more fearful now that the COVID pandemic has subsided.
-The different forms of anxiety that people are experiencing relate to being afraid to go out, anxiety about returning to work, post lockdown anxiety and even having recovered from COVID-19.
+The different forms of anxiety that people are experiencing relate to being afraid to go out, anxiety about returning to work, post-lockdown anxiety and even having recovered from COVID-19.
 This mental occurrence has been coined “post-COVID anxiety” by experts.
 The last two years have been difficult for many who find it hard to imagine that SARS-CoV-2 did not exist until recently.

 Not more than a couple of years ago, people went about their lives shaking hands with complete strangers, embracing people without thinking twice, and cramming ourselves into spaces from boardrooms to concert halls.
 Now the thought of engaging in these things makes thousands of people feel anxious.
 There is hope, however, to overcome these feelings, with expert guidance and self-care techniques.

 Many places have now relaxed lockdowns and restrictions.
-Up to 67.9% of Americans, 84.7% of Australian and 75.3% of British people have all received recommended vaccinations.
+Up to 67.9% of Americans, 84.7% of Australian, and 75.3% of British people have all received recommended vaccinations.
 However, many people say they continue to experience severe anxiety in the months after having recovered from COVID-19.
-Anxiety is one of the more persistent symptoms of post-COVID syndrome (PCS), also known as Long-COVID, a condition that has just recently emerged as a formal diagnosis.
+Anxiety is one of the more persistent symptoms of the post-COVID syndrome (PCS), also known as Long-COVID, a condition that has just recently emerged as a formal diagnosis.
 According to research, between 23% and 26% of people, and in some places as up to 50%, report experiencing mental health issues, particularly anxiety long after COVID subsided.

 Post-COVID anxiety shares symptoms with several different mental health problems, such as:

 - Post-traumatic stress disorder (PTSD)

 - Major depressive disorder (MDD)

 - Panic disorder